TheDonMega/my_ai_project/README.md

    - Multiple files: downloads as zip file with all converted files
    - Original filenames are preserved with .md extension

+### Audio to Markdown Usage

+1. **Access the Audio Converter**:
+   - Click the "🎵 Convert Audio to Markdown" button in the top-right corner of the main page
+   - Or navigate directly to `/convert-audio`

+2. **Upload Your Audio Files**:
+   - Click the upload area or drag and drop your audio files
+   - Select multiple files by holding Ctrl/Cmd while clicking
+   - Supported formats: MP3, WAV, M4A, FLAC, OGG, AAC, WMA
+   - File sizes and names are displayed for confirmation

+3. **Transcribe and Download**:
+   - Click "Transcribe to Markdown" button
+   - Files are processed using OpenAI Whisper (CPU-optimized)
+   - Single file: downloads as .md file
+   - Multiple files: downloads as zip file with all transcribed files
+   - Original filenames are preserved with .md extension

 ### Examples

 - **Single File**: